Minyus/causallift/README.md

 Uplift Modeling is a technique to find which individuals should be targeted and which individuals should not.

 Applications of Uplift Modeling include:
-- Increase revenue by finding customers who should be targeted for advertising/marketing campaigns and who should not.
+- Increase revenue by finding which customers should be targeted and which customers should not for advertising/marketing campaigns
-- Retain revenue by finding customers who should be contacted to prevent churn and who should not.
+- Retain revenue by finding which customers should be contacted and which customers should not to prevent churn.

 Resources to understand the concepts of Uplift Modeling include: